Role Detection in Bicycle-Sharing Networks Using Multilayer Stochastic Block Models: Acknowledgements

 \section{Acknowledgements}

-We thank Brian Karrer and Mark Newman for allowing us to use and share their code for degree-corrected stochastic block models from \cite{karrer2011stochastic}.
-We thank Susan Handy's lab at UC Davis for useful discussions on contextualizing our work for transportation researchers and planners, David Kempe for introducing us to the work of Rajmonda Caceres \cite{caceres2013temporal} on choosing a temporal scale for time-dependent networks, and Michelle Feng and others in the networks journal club at UCLA for helpful comments.
+We thank Brian Karrer and Mark Newman for allowing us to use and share their code for degree-corrected SBMs from \cite{karrer2011stochastic}.
+We thank Susan Handy's lab at UC Davis for useful discussions on contextualizing our work for transportation researchers and planners, David Kempe for introducing us to the paper \cite{caceres2013temporal}, and Michelle Feng and others in the networks journal club at UCLA for helpful comments.
+We also thank Phil Chodrow for technical assistance with setting up computations.
 CM and SSC thank NSF (DMS-1351860) for funding, and SSC also thanks NIGMS (R01 GM126556) and an NIH Ruth L. Kirschstein National Research Service Award (T32-GM008185) for funding.
 SW thanks NSF (CCF-1422795), ONR (N000141110719, N000141210834), DOD (W81XWH-15-1-0147), Intel STC-Visual Computing Grant (20112360), and Adobe Inc. for funding.